philipclaesson/InterpretableDeepLearning/README.md

 Which can be interpreted as (the sum of the data-set-wide intersection of the part of the image activated by k and the part of the image containing concept c) / (the sum of the data-set-wide union of the part of the image activated by k and the part of the image containing concept c):

 ### Interpretability of a layer
-The interpretability of a layer is quantified as the number of _unique detectors_, meaning
+The interpretability of a layer is quantified as the number of _unique detectors_.

-## Research Question

-## Approach

-## Remember commands:

-cp -R results test_results

-mv test_results ../../Interpretabl
-eDeepLearning/results